dentifrag/Complex-Number-Calculator/README.md

 # Complex Number Calculator
  Add, subtract, multiply, and divide complex number expressions!

- I was doing some homework and became really interested in the complex number system and how it ties some of the holes in algebra together.
+ I was doing some homework and became really interested in the complex number system, and how it ties some of the holes in algebra together.
 So I spent this last afternoon coding a calculator with a GUI to show my professor.

  **NOTE:** It's still a work in progress and crashes if you try to calculate with no values, or non-numbers inputted.
 I am also working on a function for the output of the division problems to be fractional, rather than decimal.